crispy-pepper/WRO_2024/README.md

 ```

-This algorithm performed much better, but had a flaw: the line would be detected and the turn would start, but once the orange line was detected again, the turn would end.
+This algorithm performed much better but had a flaw: the line would be detected and the turn would start, but once the orange line was detected again, the turn would end.
 Therefore, we created a solution that would allow for the wall to fully be passed before ending the turn.
-This solution was adding a short timer to the turn that would ensure that the turn was not ended early.
+This solution was adding a short timer to the turn that would ensure that the turn did not end early.

 ```py